-The Borough of Chambersburg has allocated its CDBG funds for FY 2021 to principally benefit low- and moderate-income persons.
+The Borough of Chambersburg has allocated its CDBG funds for FY 2022 to principally benefit low- and moderate-income persons.

-- The infrastructure improvement activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or clientele over 51% low- and moderate-income. - The Public Services activities are either located in a low- and moderate-income census area or have a low- and moderate-income services area benefit or clientele.
+• The infrastructure improvement activities are either located in a low- and moderate-income census tract/block group or have a low- and moderate-income service area benefit or clientele over 51% low- and moderate-income.